iftwigs/iftwigs/README.md

-### hey! my name is liza ezhergina and i'm a software developer and a AI engineer based in azerbaijan 🇦🇿
+### hey! my name is liza ezhergina and i'm a software developer and an AI engineer based in azerbaijan 🇦🇿

 ```python
 {